Saint Vincent and the Grenadines entry requirements for United States passport holders

 Proof of departure from Saint Vincent and the Grenadines

-Immigration officers routinely ask for a return or onward ticket at passport control.
-Have a printed or digital copy of your outbound flight ready.
-If you're island-hopping, a ferry ticket to another Caribbean island also counts.
+Immigration officers routinely ask for a return or onward ticket at the border.
+Have a printed or digital copy of your flight booking out of the country ready.
+Without one, you may be denied boarding or entry.

 Recommended